Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Sensitivity of thermodynamic characteristics to anisotropies

 \section{Sensitivity of thermodynamic characteristics to anisotropies}

-In our previous work \ci{ourpart1} we have shown that the presence of $H_{EA}$ and $D_{DM}$ terms in the bosonic Hamiltonian with contact interaction may seriously modify the phase and the condensate fraction of BEC.
+In Ref.\, \cite{ourpart1} we have shown that the presence of $H_{EA}$ and $D_{DM}$ terms in the bosonic Hamiltonian with contact interaction may significantly modify the phase and the condensate fraction of BEC.
 Now we discuss their influence on some physical quantities .